AshaAbdulkadir/AshaAbdulkadir/README.md

 ### Hello World, I'm Asha 👋

 - 🔭 I’m currently working on ...
-Professional Personal website project
+AZ-104
-- 🌱 I’m currently self-teaching ...
-Javascript/HTML/CSS
+- 🌱 Always working on a project
 - 👯 I’m looking to collaborate on ...
 Application Development
 - 🤔 Always ready to learn
 - 💬 Ask me about ... anything